pry/pry/README.markdown

 * Read the [documentation](http://rdoc.info/github/banister/pry/master/file/README.markdown)
 * See the [source code](http://github.com/banister/pry)

-example: prying on an object at runtime
+example: Interacting with an object at runtime
 ---------------------------------------

 With the `Pry.into()` method we can pry (open an irb-like session) on